technomancy/bussard/manual.md

 Certain portals which allow travel between systems of different governments require you to receive clearance before you may travel through them.
-Stations in the border systems containing these portals usually offer services where citizens of one government may buy clearance to another for a limited time.
+Worlds in the border systems containing these portals usually offer services where citizens of one government may buy clearance to another government.
 Try using the `embassy` command on the station computer for details.

 ### API list